 WhatsApp Scams on Other Platforms

 Unfortunately, WhatsApp scams aren’t confined to the WhatsApp app itself.
-WhatsApp, after all, is a bit of a household name, so it’s perfect for conveying legitimacy for email phishing campaigns.
+WhatsApp is a bit of a household name, so it’s perfect for conveying legitimacy for email phishing campaigns, which usually focus on famous brands like Geek Squad and PayPal.

 Tech.co reported on a WhatsApp email scam that was making the headlines back in April, which redirected unsuspecting users to a malicious webpage.